com-480-data-visualization/com-480-project-vrddrv/README.md

 ## Milestone 2 (Friday 1st May, 5pm)
 You can see our report for Milestone 2 in the [Milestone2.pdf](Milestone2.pdf) file.
+Report that describes our progress ia available in this reporsitory: [Report.pdf](Report.pdf).

 ## Milestone 3 (Thursday 28th May, 5pm)